Sponsorships

 Pavilion/Band Shell

-In 2005, a covered stage area was built by the Club in Mill Park in the heart of the village.
+A covered stage area was built in 2005 by the club in Mill Park in the heart of the village.
 It is available to anyone for open air concerts and shows.

 Fire Truck

-The club purchased the old Warkworth Fire truck in 1998.
-We now maintain it and use it as the club entry in local parades and events.
+The club purchased the old Warkworth fire truck in 1998.
+The club maintains it and use it as the club entry in local parades and events.
 It helps to raise the club profile and it keeps a bit of our community history in the foreground.

 Public Skating

-With the local Legion, Branch 380, we have been sponsoring weekly, free public skating at the Percy Arena.
+With the local Legion Branch 380, we sponsor weekly, free public skating at the Percy Arena.

 Community Improvements